wsetws/aws-bootcamp-cruddur-2023/journal/week0.md

 - Security considerations of new user group permissions.
 - Change language to English (currently AWS console shows a mix of spanish and english)
 - Monitor the billing alarm to see if it works

+## Lessons Learned:

+- Work directly on the repository even for the journal, it will speed things up and help avoid rework.